kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2021-04-04-facebook-financial-statements-overview-and-analysis.md

 Facebook acquired Oculus in 2014 and introduced its first standalone Oculus Quest device in 2018.
 It followed in 2020 with Oculus Quest 2.
 The company also sells Oculus Rift that is not a standalone product and works only as an extension of a computer.

-**With the introduction of Oculus Quest, Oculus adoption started rapidly growing, and in 2019 Facebook sold  1.7 million devices worldwide, giving Oculus 28% [market share](https://www.statista.com/statistics/755645/global-vr-device-market-share-by-vendor/){:target="_blank"} in VR devices.
+**With the introduction of Oculus Quest, Oculus adoption started rapidly growing, and in 2019 Facebook sold  1.7 million devices worldwide, giving Oculus a 28% [market share](https://www.statista.com/statistics/755645/global-vr-device-market-share-by-vendor/){:target="_blank"} in VR devices.
 That puts Facebook in second place behind Sony, with a 37% market share.**

 Early numbers from 2020 suggest that Oculus is now in the first spot [with a market share of 39%.](https://www.statista.com/statistics/742569/worldwide-vr-ar-headset-shipment/){:target="_blank"}

 **In terms of revenue, my rough estimate is that from $2 billion of other income that Facebook reports, more than half of it comes from Oculus hardware.
-Facebook also gets some cut from software sold on Oculus platform but this revenue stream is [so far tiny](https://techcrunch.com/2020/05/18/oculus-surpasses-100-million-in-quest-content-sales/){:target="_blank"}.**
+Facebook also gets some cut from software sold on the Oculus platform, but this revenue stream is [so far tiny](https://techcrunch.com/2020/05/18/oculus-surpasses-100-million-in-quest-content-sales/){:target="_blank"}.**

 It seems that, unlike other public grandstands that Mark Zuckerberg announced and were later followed by Facebook doing the exact opposite, Facebook's determination to be dominating force in AR and VR future looks real.
 The company is not only talking about it, but we can see some real progress made.